-The wamest place in France is the French Riviera coast.
+The warmest place in France is the French Riviera coast.
 With average summer temperatures well above 30oC (80oF) and long dry summers and warm springs and autumns, the South of France is the place to experience the best climate in France.
 The French Riviera has been attracting tourists for over 200 years, indeed it was the first real tourist resort in the world.
 The French Riviera grew in popularity with the European and Russian aristocracy during the late 18th Century.
 In particular, it was the winter months which attracted many visitors, looking to benefit from the mild climate and clear blue sunny skies.
 The weather in the French Riviera continues to attract visitors in the hundreds of thousands and you can benefit from the glorious weather all year around.
 With an average of over 14 hours sunshine per day in the summer and 9 hours in the winter, you can see why people have been flocking to the French Riviera for the last 2 centuries.

 French Riviera weather: hottest part of France